TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 The completion templates follow the indentation and line breaks from the syntax definition.
 You can hide particular placeholders from completion templates with a `hide` option or change a placeholder label with a `text="label"` option.
+Read the [SDF3 documentation](metaborg.org/wiki/sdf) on templates and placeholders for more information.

 You should improve your syntax definition in order to get readable completion templates with a consistent indentation.
 You might read on [indent styles](http://en.wikipedia.org/wiki/Indent_style) for some inspiration.